U.S. flag

 History and Physical

-The physical exam will often reveal asymmetry with a protrusion of one side (left or right) of the inferior aspect of the vulva.
+The physical exam will often reveal asymmetry with a protrusion of 1 side (left or right) of the inferior aspect of the vulva and vagina.
 Bartholin gland abscesses, unlike Bartholin cysts, are very painful.
-While both are primarily unilateral, Bartholin abscesses are often tender to palpation, erythematous, indurated, and may have an area of fluctuance and/or purulent drainage.
+While both are primarily unilateral, Bartholin abscesses are often tender to palpation, erythematous, indurated, and may have an area of fluctuance or purulent drainage.[8]
+Bartholin cysts frequently have a prolonged course, as they are typically asymptomatic.
+Malignancy, while rare, may have a similar presentation and is most commonly a squamous cell carcinoma.[2]

 Evaluation

-Bartholin cyst abscesses do not frequently require further laboratory or radiographic studies; however, wound cultures and biopsy may be performed during incision and drainage of the abscess.
-If sexually transmitted infections are suspected, then a sexually transmitted infection panel (including gonorrhea, chlamydia) should be considered and appropriate treatment initiated.
+Bartholin cysts and abscesses do not frequently require further laboratory or radiographic studies; however, wound cultures and biopsy may be performed during incision and drainage of an abscess.
+If sexually transmitted infections are suspected, then a full sexually transmitted infection screen should be considered and appropriate treatment initiated.

-If malignancy is suspected due to an atypical presentation of the mass or if the patient is over 40 years old, then a biopsy should be considered.[5]
+If malignancy is suspected due to an atypical presentation of the mass or if the patient is older than 40, then a biopsy should be considered.[9]
+In 1897, diagnostic criteria were developed for Bartholin gland cancer.
+They were later revised by Chamlian and Taylor in 1972 and include the following 3 criteria

 Treatment / Management

-Asymptomatic Bartholin cysts do not require further treatment.
+The size of the cyst, the patient´s age, and history of recurrence are all factored in to determine the appropriate management of a Bartholin cyst.
+Asymptomatic Bartholin cysts do not require treatment.
 Bartholin cysts or abscesses that are spontaneously draining may be managed conservatively with sitz baths and analgesics.
+With incision and drainage only, high recurrence rates are unacceptably high.
+Therefore, this is not recommended for treatment.[10]

-Incision and drainage with Word catheter are performed by first cleaning the region with povidone-iodine and anesthetizing the location where the incision will be made with 3 mL of 1% lidocaine.
-A small, approximately 3 mm, a vertical incision should be made with a #11 scalpel along the mucosal surface of the labia minora to avoid obvious scarring and to reduce the risk of Word catheter displacement.
-Purulent discharge evacuated may be sent to the lab for cultures, and biopsy may also be performed at this time.
-Word catheter is then inserted with the balloon tip sitting within the abscess cavity.
-Inflate the balloon tip with 3 to 5mL of saline water.
-For comfort and to reduce the chance of displacement, the external portion of the Word catheter is pushed into the vagina.
-Word catheters should be left in place for at least 4 weeks for appropriate drainage and tract epithelization.[7]
+Incision and drainage with a Word catheter are performed by first cleaning the region with povidone-iodine and anesthetizing the location where the incision will be made with at least 3 mL of 1% lidocaine.
+A small, approximately 3 to 5 mm, vertical stab incision should be made with a #11 scalpel along the mucosal surface of the labia minora to avoid noticeable scarring and to reduce the risk of Word catheter displacement (see Image.
+Bartholin Gland Word Catheter).
+Purulent discharge evacuated may be sent to the lab for cultures, and a biopsy may also be performed at this time.
+The Word catheter is then inserted with the balloon tip sitting within the abscess cavity.
+The balloon tip is inflated with 3 to 5 mL of saline.
+For comfort and to reduce the chance of displacement, the external portion of the Word catheter is tucked into the vagina.
+Word catheters should be left in place for at least 4 weeks for appropriate drainage and tract epithelialization.[12]
+Patients do not need to follow any activity restrictions, including sexual activity.

-Women who are pregnant and have Bartholin abscesses should be treated in the same manner as nonpregnant women, with the exception of Bartholin gland excision due to the increased risk of bleeding.
+Women who are pregnant and have Bartholin abscesses should be treated in the same manner as nonpregnant women, except Bartholin gland excision, which should be avoided if possible due to the increased risk of bleeding.

 Differential Diagnosis

-• Other cysts (inclusion, Gartner, Skene, sebaceous, canal of Nuck)
+• Other cysts (eg, inclusion, Müllerian, or Gartner, Skene, sebaceous, and canal of Nuck)

 • Vaginal prolapse